StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

   If you run a load job by using a program, the Stream Load transaction interface allows you to merge multiple mini-batches of data on demand and then send them all at once within one transaction by calling the `/api/transaction/commit` operation.
 As such, fewer data versions need to be loaded, and load performance is improved.

-## Supported data file formats

-The Stream Load transaction interface supports the following data file formats:

-- CSV

-- JSON

-> **NOTE**
->
-> For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.

 ## Limits

 The Stream Load transaction interface has the following limits: